 Cartilage repair procedures

-The surface of the knee joint is lined with a thick white layer of hyaline cartilage, which keeps the joint moving in a smooth pain free manner.
+The surface of the knee joint is lined with a thick white layer of hyaline cartilage, which keeps the joint moving in a smooth, pain-free manner.

-A cartilage surface defect (Chondral flap or Osteochondral lesion) is when a particular cartilage area within the knee peels off the surface and the underlying bone is exposed …leading to pain and instability.
+A cartilage surface defect (chondral flap or osteochondral lesion) is when a particular cartilage area within the knee peels off the surface and the underlying bone is exposed, leading to pain and instability.

-Mr.Rajaratnam is an expert on treating cartilage surface defects and seeks to balance the need to embrace new techniques (with may be innovative and exciting but relatively unproven), with older proven techniques (which have been extensively studied, are known to be safe and whose success rates are known).
+Mr Rajaratnam is an expert in treating cartilage surface defects and seeks to balance the need to embrace new techniques (which may be innovative and exciting but relatively unproven) with older proven techniques (which have been extensively studied, are known to be safe, and whose success rates are known).

-He feels that “Cartilage repair” is the most exciting pioneering frontier in orthopaedic surgery of the knee.
+He feels that cartilage repair is the most exciting pioneering frontier in orthopaedic surgery of the knee.

-Every patient needs to be assessed individually and be given bespoke advice and treatments for this challenging condition.
+Every patient needs to be assessed individually and given bespoke advice and treatments for this challenging condition.